syedhadi816/Retreival--Generative-Ensemble-Conversational-AI--BERT-Transformer-and-BiSeq2Seq-w-Attention-Layer/README.md

 > Who is JK Rowling?
 jk rowling is a british novelist best known for her work on the Harry potter series. she is also the author of the harry potter series of books.

-> I often have headaches?
+> I often have headaches.
 headaches are caused by stress, tension or prolonged tension. the most common cause of headaches is stress.

 > How do I relieve stress?